 explain the problem + action to fix it + location + measurement

 For instance, if your neckline was too long, we might say: neckline too long, reduce by 1/2" total

 You might also add the blending point if necessary.
-You'd want to use a blending point to describe a change that happens differently at one point to another.
-So you might say 'CF neckline too tall, shorten by 1/2", blending to 1" at the armhole.
+You'd want to use a blending point to describe a change that happens differently from one point to another.
+So you might say 'CF neckline is too tall, shorten it by 1/2", blending to 1" at the armhole.
 That would mean you're planning to lower the armhole by 1", but the center front (CF) will drop 1/2"

 Some brands grade 1" on the flat across all sizes, which would be the same as 2" total around the body.
 Others will grade in a split size method, meaning they adjust the smaller sizes on a slightly different, smaller scale and the larger ones a bit bigger.
 This usually looks like a 2" increase or decrease in circumference for sizes XXS-M or L, and then 3" increase or decrease in circumference for sizes M/L-3XL+.

 The reason some brands do split-size grading is because of the concept that smaller sizes see changes more quickly with smaller measurements.
 The larger the body measurements get, the more you need to see a more significant difference in specs to feel the difference.
 This is also because larger sizes have more unique tissue distribution, so you want to plan for extra ease and comfort, too!